 I've sold out a stop in San Francisco, another one in California.

-I think there's an attempt to try to silence the left is trying to silence our voices on this.
+The left is trying to silence our voices on this.

-Um, you know, I I look your book is phenomenal.
+You know, look, your book is phenomenal.

-The briefing, politics, the press, the president, but you know, uh everybody kind of forgets that these are real people.
+But, you know, everybody kind of forgets that these are real people.

-Sarah Sanders has real children in her particular case getting thrown out of a restaurant because uh she works for the president and you don't like her views.
+Sarah Sanders has real children in her particular case getting thrown out of a restaurant because she works for the president and you don't like her views.

-Uh I'm in business.
+I'm in business.

 If I owned a restaurant, I'd say, oh, welcome to the restaurant.